theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 inlet and outlet temperatures on a graph, csv generator

+also, display current heat transfer coefficient at the surface

 - DHX Branch

 DHX should have inlet and outlet temperatures.
 Plus a full schematic